Transition metal dichalcogenide monolayers: Chemical vapor deposition

 Chemical vapor deposition (CVD) is another approach used to synthesize transition-metal dichalcogenides.
 It has been used broadly to synthesize many different TMDs because it can be easily adapted for different TMD materials.
 Generally, CVD growth of TMDs is achieved by putting precursors to the material, typically a transition-metal oxide and pure chalcogen, into a furnace with the substrate on which the material will form.
 The furnace is heated to high temperatures (anywhere from 650 to 1000 °C) with an inert gas, typically N2 or Ar, flowing through the tube.
 Some materials require H2 gas as a catalyst for formation, so it may be flowed through the furnace in smaller quantities than the inert gas.

 Outside of traditional CVD, metal organic chemical vapor deposition (MOCVD) has been used to synthesize TMDs.
 Unlike traditional CVD described above, MOCVD uses gaseous precursors, as opposed to solid precursors and MOCVD is usually carried out at lower temperatures, anywhere from 300 to 900 °C. MOCVD has been shown to provide more consistent wafer-scale growth than traditional CVD.

 CVD is often used over mechanical exfoliation despite its added complexity because it can produce monolayers ranging anywhere from 5 to 100 microns in size as opposed to the surface areas of roughly 5-10 microns produced using the mechanical exfoliation method.
 Not only do TMD monolayers produced by CVD have a larger surface area than those flakes produced by mechanical exfoliation, they are often more uniform.
 Monolayer TMD flakes with very little or no multilayer areas can be produced by chemical vapor deposition, in contrast to samples produced by mechanical exfoliation, which often have many multilayered areas.
+An alternative method has demonstrated that transition metal sulfides, including those of Ti, Zr, Hf, V, Nb, Ta, Cr, Mo, and W, can be synthesized through sulfurization of metal oxides in CS₂ vapor, achieving gram-scale production with simpler equipment and precursors.
 Geometrically confined-growth techniques are also recently applied to realize wafer-scale single-domain TMD monolayer arrays and their heterostructures.